-The applicant's narrative (Attachment E) outlines their request to remove the landmark designation.
+The applicant's narrative (Attachment E) outlines the request to remove the Landmarking status.
 The façade improvements proposed in the application would potentially not be approved as a landmark alteration certificate due to complete removal of the historic façade.

-Proposed Façade (not a part of this application)
+Proposed Façade Improvements (not a part of this application)